Steakless and Kidme Pudding....vegan steak and kidney pudding recipe

 This use to be my go to at the chippy in my meat eating days.
 But even then the horror of eating a bit of offal by mistake thinking it was just a steak pudding, took the shine off that ooze of gravy as you broke into the stodgy dome of suet pastry.

 This dish may not make much sense if you aren't British.
 It may not make much sense if you're not a Northerner!
-This recipe is very much offal free - steakless, as the title suggests using soya chunks instead of meat, and chunks of mushroom as the kidney.
-The soya chunks are really quite easy to get hold of - Holland & Barrett with their usual buy one get one half price, or Morrisons sell them in the Indian part of the World Food section.
-I can get them at our local Indian shop too.
+This recipe is very much offal free - steakless, as the title suggests using dried soya mince instead of meat, and chunks of mushroom as the kidney.
+The soya mince is really quite easy to get hold of - Holland & Barrett with their usual buy one get one half price, or Morrisons sell it in the Indian part of the World Food section.
+I can it at our local Indian shop too.
 The instructions on the packet will tell you to soak in water first.
 This makes for a watery squidge when you bite on the chunks, so what I do is make the gravy with more water and cook the chunks in the sauce to soak up the flavour....trust me, it works!

 Also, there is a sneaky bit of marmite in the gravy, don't panic...not enough to be able to sniff it out, but it gives a good bit of colour and depth of flavour to the gravy.

-I find it works better to make the filling the day before, this really gives the flavour chance to soak into the soya chunks.
-If you use a 2 litre pudding basin then that gives plenty of room for any rise and saves having to faff with pleats and folds in the foil whilst cooking.
+I find it works better to make the filling the day before, this really gives the flavour chance to soak into the soya pieces.
+If you use a 0.75 litre pudding basin then that gives plenty of room for any rise and saves having to faff with pleats and folds in the foil whilst cooking.

-The pudding is steamed, this can be done in a big pan, placing the basin on an upturned saucer and filling up to 2 thirds of the way up with boiling water, or a dedicated steamer if you are lucky enough to have one that size.
+The pudding is steamed, this can be done in a big pan, placing the basin on an upturned saucer and filling up to 2 thirds of the way up with boiling water, or a dedicated steamer.
 What I do is use my slow cooker on high...works a treat!

 For the filling...